The Topology of Local Computing in Networks: Warm Up: Coloring and MIS in the Ring

-\textbf{Impossibility in Zero Rounds with IDs.} }\fi \ifnum \value{SHORTVER}=0{ A local input complex $\LCOL_{2,\text{fix}}$ for 3-coloring with \emph{fixed} IDs is displayed on Fig.~\ref{fig:complex3coloringID}.
-Each vertex is a pair $(p_i,(x,c))$, where $p_i, i\in\{-1,0,1\}$ is the name of a process, $x\in\{1,2,3\}$~is an ID, and $c\in\{1,2,3\}$ is a color.
+A local input complex $\LCOL_{2,\text{fix}}$ for 3-coloring with \emph{fixed} IDs is displayed on Figure~\ref{fig:complex3coloringID}.
+Each vertex is a pair $(p_i,(x,c))$, where $p_i$, $i\in\{-1,0,1\}$, is the name of a process, $x\in\{1,2,3\}$~is an ID, and $c\in\{1,2,3\}$ is a color.
 In this figure, it is assumed that $p_{-1}$ is systematically given ID~1, $p_0$ is systematically given ID~2, and $p_1$ is systematically given ID~3.
+This complex is only a small part of a complex describing a colored ring, where the number of IDs is larger and any process can be given any ID.